Dave Taylor (ice hockey): NHL career

 Taylor was selected 210th overall in the 15th round of the 1975 NHL Amateur Draft and was also selected 113th overall in the 9th round of the 1975 WHA Amateur Draft.
 His first NHL season was the 1977–78 season where he played 64 of 80 games and recorded 22 goals and 21 assists to total 43 points.
 In the next season of 1978–79, he improved to one of the leagues top scorers recording 43 goals and 48 assists to total 91 points.

 Taylor was a member of the famous Triple Crown Line along with hall of fame centre Marcel Dionne and left winger Charlie Simmer.
-In the 1980–81 season all three scored more than 100 points in the with the Kings with Dionne and Simmer scoring 135 and 105 points, respectively and Taylor scoring 112 points to record the best season of his career.
+In the 1980–81 season all three scored more than 100 points with the Kings with Dionne and Simmer scoring 135 and 105 points, respectively and Taylor scoring 112 points to record the best season of his career.

 Taylor became captain of the Kings in 1985 after the departure of preceding captain Terry Ruskowski.
 He held the position until 1989 when it was overtaken by Wayne Gretzky.
 He would then serve as an alternate captain for the rest of his career.

-In 1991, Taylor won the Bill Masterton Memorial Trophy for his dedication towards the Los Angeles Kings.
-He also won the King Clancy Memorial Trophy for his involvement in charity work and for helping others overcome speech impediments.
+On April 10, 1990, he along with Tomas Sandström and Tony Granato recorded hat-tricks against the Western Conference regular season champion Calgary Flames, becoming the first instance that three players from the same team recorded a hat trick in the same game in the playoffs.
+In 1991, Taylor won both the Bill Masterton Memorial Trophy for his dedication towards the Los Angeles Kings and the King Clancy Memorial Trophy for his involvement in charity work and for helping others overcome speech impediments.

 In 1993, with his production rapidly deteriorating, Taylor and the Los Angeles Kings made the Stanley Cup Finals with him producing 3 goals and 5 assists for 8 points in 22 playoff games.
 The Kings lost to the Montreal Canadiens in the final in 5 games.

-Taylor retired in 1994 as he was becoming less active in the NHL and his points were starting to decline.
+Taylor retired in 1994 as he was becoming less active in the NHL, and his points were starting to decline, and he got a front-office position with the team as an assistant general manager.
 Until 2019, he held the Kings record for games played with 1,111 until it was broken by Dustin Brown and then Anže Kopitar.
-He is the lowest-drafted player to net 1,000 career points, drafted in the 15th round (210th overall) of the 1975 NHL draft and has appeared in four NHL All-Star Games in 1981, 1982, 1986 and 1994.
-The Los Angeles Kings have retired #18 in his honor.
+He is the lowest-drafted player to net 1,000 career points, drafted in the 15th round (210th overall) of the 1975 NHL draft and appeared in four NHL All-Star Games in 1981, 1982, 1986 and 1994.
+The Los Angeles Kings retired #18 in his honor.